MicrosoftDocs/azure-dev-docs/articles/ai/advanced-retrieval-augmented-generation.md

 :::image type="content" source="./media/advanced-rag-post-retrieval-processing-steps-highres.png" alt-text="Diagram repeating the advanced RAG steps with emphasis on the box labeled post-retrieval processing steps." :::

-With candidate content chunks retrieved, the next steps are to validate that the article chunks will be useful when _augmenting_ the LLM prompt and then begin to prepare the prompt to be presented to the LLM.
+With candidate content chunks retrieved, the next steps are to validate the article chunk usefulness when _augmenting_ the LLM prompt before preparing the prompt to be presented to the LLM.

-Developers must consider several aspects of the prompt.
-A prompt that includes too much supplement information and some (possibly the most important information) could be ignored.
-Similarly, a prompt that includes irrelevant information could unduly impact the answer.
+Developers must consider several prompt aspects:

+- Including too much supplement information might result in ignoring the most important information.
+- including irrelevant information could negatively influence the answer.

 Another consideration is the **needle in a haystack** problem, a term that refers to a known quirk of some LLMs where the content at the beginning and end of a prompt have greater weight to the LLM than the content in the middle.